Dhy4n-117/Sentiment-Analysis/README.md

 * `app.py`: The **frontend** of the application.
 This file contains all the Streamlit code responsible for the user interface (UI), such as pages, buttons, charts, and layout.
 * `analysis_logic.py`: The **backend** "brain" of the application.
 This file contains all the core data processing and AI functions (model loading, text analysis, web scraping, video transcription, etc.).
 * `requirements.txt`: A list of all required Python packages.

 ---

-## 🎯 How It Works

-This application follows a clear logic flow depending on the input type:

-1.  **Hybrid Sentiment Core:**
-    * **BERT** (from `transformers`): Analyzes the text for deep contextual understanding (e.g., "I'm not happy" is negative, even with the word "happy").
-    * **VADER**: Analyzes the text for emotional intensity (e.g., "I LOVE this" is more positive than "I like this").
-    * **Combined Score:** A weighted average (60% BERT, 40% VADER) is calculated to produce a single, robust score.

-2.  **Text, Voice, and Video Analysis:**
-    * **Text:** Fed directly into the Hybrid Sentiment Core.
-    * **Voice:** Recorded and transcribed using the `SpeechRecognition` library.
-The resulting text is then fed into the core.
-    * **Video/YouTube:** The file is processed with `FFmpeg` and `pydub` to extract the audio.
-The audio is then transcribed, and the text is fed into the core.

-3.  **Webpage Analysis:**
-    * The URL is fetched using the `requests` library.
-    * `BeautifulSoup4` parses the HTML to scrape and clean all the main article text.
-    * The resulting text is fed into the core.

-4.  **Aspect-Based Analysis:**
-    * After the main analysis, `SpaCy` is used to parse the text and find key nouns and topics.
-    * A sentiment analysis is run on the text surrounding each topic to get a specific score for that aspect.

----